 - The Chips Ahoy! cookie commercials feature anthropomorphic stop-motion cookies.

-- The Pop Tarts commericals feature sketchy anthropomorphic umm, guess.
+- The Pop Tarts commercials feature sketchy anthropomorphic umm, guess.

-- The more recent Cinnamon Toast Crunch commercials feature anthropomorphic cereal pieces that constantly ate each other.
+- The Cinnamon Toast Crunch commercials featuring anthropomorphic cereal pieces that constantly ate each other.

 - Mayor McCheese.
+Also, the McNugget Buddies and the Happy Meal Guys.
 Later, Micky D's would have transforming food toys.

 - CinnaMon and the Apple from the Apple Jacks commercials.

-- Jewel Foods' (grocery chain) current "We're Fresh" ad campaign with singing fruits and veggies.
+- Jewel Foods' (grocery chain) "We're Fresh" ad campaign with singing fruits and veggies.